CalianaFortin/CalianaFortin.github.io/essays/A-critical-review-of-RadGrad.md

 <img class="ui centered image" src="../images/RadGrad(2)ReviewDropDown.png" alt="NONE">

 When writing my review I noticed that the courses used their full course title, which is fine but personally I know most of my courses by the number and course alpha.
-So personally I think that it would be nice to see that in addition to the course title.
+So I think that it would be nice to see that in addition to the course title.

 <img class="ui centered image" src="../images/Radgrad(2)ReviewPage.png" alt="NONE">